aawarner/CNAT/README.md

 the creds.json file in the working directory.
 The IP address and credentials entered will be stored in the creds.json file for future use providing a true non interactive experience.
-Alternatively, the creds.json file can be prepopulated for mass automation.
+Alternatively, the creds.json file can be prepopulated for bulk automation.
 The creds.json file has been added to .gitignore to ensure it is not tracked by git.

-When using the G, P, or D method the program will import the IP addresses in creds.json and make the instructed API call on all corresponding devices.
-The first IP address in creds.json should still be entered as a cli argument.
+Non-interactive mode supports the use of the "bulk" argument.
+If the "bulk" argument is used instead of an IP address then the requested operation will be run on all devices that exist within creds.json.

 **Examples**